tkdjohn/EventJournal/README.md

 - test full get event with details
 - test full get detail type with allowed intensities
 - add multiple default detail types to initializer (a la event types)
-- fix SortType existing in multiple places AND add a string converter for it.

 ### TODO
 - unit tests for repositories and services.
 Also base entity code?